 Photo of a plant growing out of a coin jar.
 Text over the image reads,

-Thriving Over Surviving: Growing a Practice without Burn Out
+Thriving Over Surviving: Growing a Practice without Burn Out, An Interview with Megan Gunnell, LMSW

 Curt and Katie interview Megan Gunnell, LMSW, coach, and Founder and Director of Thriving Well Institute.
 We explore: What changes are therapists facing as they grow their practice in the telehealth age?
 How do therapists scale their businesses and what should they be aware of?
 Can a therapist and their practice thrive, or does something have to give?
 All of this and more in the episode.